spekulatius/laravel-commonmark-blog/README.md

 - **Assets** such as videos, images, etc. as well as any other files are copied over 1:1.
 - Information about the generated articles can be stored in the cache optionally.
 This allows adding elements dynamically to sidebars, footers, etc.
 - **Automatic embargo**: Articles with publication dates in the future will not be converted.
 Manually added links are not checked and will be included by default.
+- **hreflang**: You can add an array with alternative language urls to the frontmatter and it will be converted to hreflang tags.
+This way you can build multi-lingual sites.

 ### SEO-Enhancements